WuBingzheng/primitive_fixed_point_decimal/README.md

 However, even in finance, floating-point are more adopted than fixed-point.
 I think there are three reasons.
 1. In most cases, the required representable range is small enough to avoid floating-point round-off errors.
 Here, they works as fixed-point actually; 2.
-In most cases, high memory utilization is not critical; 3.
-Floating-point is more convenient to use, you do not need to manually manage the precision of each type.
+In most cases, high performance and memory utilization are not critical; 3.
+Floating-point is more convenient to use, you do not need to concern for the precision of each type.

 Additionally, some projects use neither floating-point nor fixed-point decimal crates, but only raw underlying integers and manual scale management.
 E.g.,